The Unguided

-The Unguided is a Swedish melodic death metal band, founded by Richard Sjunnesson, Roger Sjunnesson, Roland Johansson and John Bengtsson, all of whom are former members of Sonic Syndicate.
+The Unguided is a Swedish melodic death metal band, formed by Richard Sjunnesson, Roger Sjunnesson, Roland Johansson and John Bengtsson, all of whom are former members of Sonic Syndicate.
 Later, they were joined by Cipher System bassist Henric Liljesand.
 Bengtsson was replaced by Richard Schill in late 2012 and Johansson was replaced by Jonathan Thorpenberg in 2016.

 History

-Formation (2009-2010)
+Formation (2009–2010)

 Before The Unguided was formed, all of the core members played in the Swedish metal band Sonic Syndicate.
 Vocalist Roland Johansson left in 2009 due to issues with extensive touring.
 In October 2010, it was announced that vocalist Richard Sjunneson would not take part of the rest of the We Rule the Night tour to spend more time with his family, but a couple of days after he announced the break was permanent, that he left Sonic Syndicate due to creative differences.
 Richard went on to form the new band, The Unguided, together with Roland Johansson and Roger Sjunnesson.